 Glass shatters.
 My nerve endings screech.
 They’re in the house.
 Where will they search first?
 How long will it be before they discover me quivering in the garage?

 My phone vibrates.
 I turn it face down.
 The glow of the screen will give me away.
 Can they hear my heartthrob, or the rush of blood as it pounds through my veins?
 Why should I care?
 They’ll find me soon enough.
 Cold sweat drips from my face and trickles down my spine.
 My nostrils flare.
 I can smell my own fear – sticky and sweet like fresh plucked Stinking Roger.

-I despise the black of night, but now I embrace it like a warm blanket.
+I embrace the dark night like a warm blanket; my only comfort.
 Get up and run, self-preservation urges.
 I cannot move and cringe as a warm wetness puddles beneath me.